lk-geimfari/lk-geimfari.github.io/_pages/about.md

 Currently, I'm working as a Backend Engineer at [roskomsvoboda].

-Like any other programmer and professional, I love learning new things and technologies and sometimes, I write my thoughts about such things in this blog.
+Like any other programmer and passionate professional, I love learning new things and technologies, and sometimes, I write my thoughts about such things in this blog.

 Generally, I work with `Python` and `JavaScript`, but I’m also familiar with `Erlang`, `Elixir`, `Clojure` and `Rust`, so all my posts mainly will be related to those topics.